 - 6 - TesiraLUX OH-1 Video decoder connected 1G

-Note that other non-Biamp equipment is required, including, but not limited to, AVB enabled network switch, push-to-talk microphones, speakers, document camera, projectors, PTZ cameras, video conferencing codec and lecture capture appliance.
+Note that other non-Biamp equipment is required, including, but not limited to, AVB enabled network switch, push-to-talk microphones, document camera, projectors, PTZ cameras, video conferencing codec and lecture capture appliance.

 The example file for this system design template is set up with all the audio I/O, processing, and control points required, and following device assignment within the equipment table, will be ready to load to the system and begin setting up the room gain structure.